0xluc/0xluc/README.md

 ### Hi, I'm a fullstack developer, web3 enthusiast and a CTF player

 - 🔭 I'm currently trying to integrate chess and web3
-- 🌱 I'm currently learning Rust
+- 🌱 I'm currently learning Go

 <br/>